sevas/sevas.github.io-src/_posts/euroscipy2010/2010-11-19-euroscipy2010-keynote-1.md

 Install parties are organized to help beginners get their setup ready.
 Experience shows that people are more happy with this approach.

-People who don't like Ubuntu will need to figure it out by themselves.
+People who don't like Ubuntu will need to figure out the installation by themselves.